Teal-and-Sarah-Build-Websites/deploymentnotes/README.md

 - In order to name the server, had to add the server name to local file `/etc/hosts`

-- Another way is to add it to `./ssh/confi` but the above is probably enough
+- Another way is to add this to `./ssh/confi` but the above is probably enough:
         ```Host duckalope
             HostName 159.65.251.230
-            User teal```
+            User teal
+        ```
 - On the server, you have to allow 80 and 443 through the firewall:
     `ufw allow 80`
     `ufw allow 443`